How to Plan for Shifting Shade

 The first step in shade planning is knowing where the sun will be is to know approximately where north or south, east and west are.
 Here’s how.
 Everywhere on earth the sun rises in the East and sets in the West.
 Standing with the morning sun at your right means you are facing North and your back is toward the South; standing with the afternoon sun at your right means you are facing South and your back is toward the North.

-When you face North the sun will rise on your right side and set on your left side.
+When you face North the sun rises on your right side and sets on your left side.

 On the summer day in the illustrations below, the structure gets almost no shade on the South.
 (We’re looking at the picture facing West so South is to our right.)
 Keep in mind the “structure” could be anything: a building, a tree, an umbrella, etc. Notice the place that gets shade during the hottest part of the day is a small area close the to North side of the structure.
 This is where the shade will fall whether the structure is a building, canopy or even a tree.